![]() |

 In June 2025, President Trump paused immigration raids on agricultural workplaces after Agriculture Secretary Brooke Rollins warned that farmers were growing uneasy about the crackdown.
 As this blog noted at the time, the pause was short-lived.
 By October, the Labor Department’s own filing in the Federal Register admitted the crackdown risked “supply shock-induced food shortages.”

-The federal government’s response was to lower wages.
-A new H-2A rule cut the pay rate for guest farmworkers across the country.
-In California, the rate for unskilled workers dropped from $19.97 to $13.45 per hour.
-The United Farm Workers sued.
+Then the federal government made matters worse by lowering wages.
+A new H-2A rule (the program sets a federal minimum pay rate for employers hiring foreign agricultural workers) cut the pay rate for guest farmworkers across the country.
+In California, the rate for unskilled workers dropped from $19.97 to $13.45 per hour, and the United Farm Workers sued.
 The Economic Policy Institute estimated that farmworkers stand to lose $4.4 to $5.4 billion annually.

 This is the context in which agricultural automation is arriving in rural California.
-The question is who it serves and who it displaces.
+The question is who does it serve and who does it displace?

 The Salad Bowl goes synthetic